Sweet Dog

 My dog has a wound that's bleeding a lot, how do I stop it?

-Place a clean cloth or some dressings on the wound and press firmly, without letting go to "have a look": you'd break the clot that's forming.
-If the blood soaks through, add a layer on top without removing the first.
-Bleeding that spurts or won't stop is an emergency: call your vet and go.
+Place a clean cloth or dressings on the wound and press firmly for at least three minutes, without letting go to "take a look": you'd break up the clot that is forming.
+If blood soaks through, add another layer on top without removing the first.
+Bleeding that spurts or won't stop is an emergency: call the vet and go.